-So should you sign up for Discover’s secured card?
+So should you sign up for Discover secured card?

-So, if you just care about boosting your score as much as possible the best thing to do would be to get one of the unsecured cards here.
+So, if you care about boosting your score as much as possible, the best thing to do would be to get one of the unsecured cards here.
 Otherwise, reap the greater rewards of this secured card instead.

 This is another secured card worth looking at, especially if you’re a frequent traveler.
 You can set it up with anywhere from a $300 to $5,000 security deposit.

-Most get turned away by SKYPASS’s card because of the $50 annual fee and the relatively high 16.24% APR rate.
-However, you do get a 5,000 mile reward the first time you use the card in a store.
-Then, on the card anniversary date each year you’ll get another 1,000 miles.
+Most get turned away by SKYPASS cards because of the $50 annual fee and the relatively high 16.24% APR rate.
+However, you get a 5,000 mile reward the first time you use the card in a store.
+Then, on the card anniversary date each year, you’ll get another 1,000 miles.

 With each mile being worth about three cents, you’re looking at $50 for your welcome bonus and $10 each year on top of that.
-So the card pays itself at first, and the 1% on all your purchases will add up quickly as well.
+So the card pays itself at first, and the 1% on all your purchases will also add up quickly.

-Also, this is a true traveler’s card as it comes with $250,000 in traveler’s accident insurance, emergency assistance while traveling abroad, and liability protection against auto rental damage.
+This is also a true traveler’s card as it comes with $250,000 in traveler’s accident insurance, emergency assistance while traveling abroad, and liability protection against auto rental damage.

 How do you redeem your SKYPASS miles?